mafortin/GOUHFI/README.md

 ### Step 1: Install PyTorch

-- Follow the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/).
+- Follow the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/) to install the stable PyTorch version based on your OS, package manager, language (Python here) and compute platform (usually the latest CUDA is recommended).
 - This step **has to be done before** step 2 below as recommended by the nnUNet team.
 See step #1 [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md#installation-instructions).

 ### Step 2: Install the repository locally